berryp/berryp/README.md

 ### Hi there 👋

-I'm a Software Engineer working with DevOps, cloud, Kubernetes and CI/CD currently based in South Korea.
+I'm a Software Engineer working remotely with DevOps, cloud, Kubernetes and CI/CD.

 ### Things I enjoy working on